Create the qs argument of tar_resources()

 Positive integer,

-to control the compression level.- shuffle
+compress_levelargument ofqs2::qs_save()to control the compression level.- shuffle

-to improve compression at the cost of some computation time,FALSE
+TRUEto use byte shuffling inqs2::qs_save()to improve compression at the cost of some computation time,FALSEto forgo byte shuffling.- nthreads

 Positive integer, number of threads to use for functions in the

-package to save and read the data.- preset
+qs2package to save and read the data.- preset

 Deprecated in

-version 1.8.0.9014 (2024-11-11) and not used.
+targetsversion 1.8.0.9014 (2024-11-11) and not used.

 Value

-Object of class "tar_resources_qs"
+Object of class "tar_resources_qs", to be supplied

-to the qs argument of tar_resources()
+to the qs argument of tar_resources().

 Resources

-Functions tar_target()
+Functions tar_target() and tar_option_set()

-each takes an optional resources
+each takes an optional resources argument to supply

 non-default settings of various optional backends for data storage

 and high-performance computing.
-The tar_resources()
+The tar_resources() function

 is a helper to supply those settings in the correct manner.

-version 0.12.2 and above, resources are inherited one-by-one
+In targets version 0.12.2 and above, resources are inherited one-by-one

-in nested fashion from tar_option_get("resources")
+in nested fashion from tar_option_get("resources").

 For example, suppose you set

-tar_option_set(resources = tar_resources(aws = my_aws))
+tar_option_set(resources = tar_resources(aws = my_aws)),

-equals tar_resources_aws(bucket = "x", prefix = "y")
+where my_aws equals tar_resources_aws(bucket = "x", prefix = "y").

-will have bucket "x"
+Then, tar_target(data, get_data() will have bucket "x" and

-.
-In addition, if new_resources
+prefix "y".
+In addition, if new_resources equals

-tar_resources(aws = tar_resources_aws(bucket = "z")))
+tar_resources(aws = tar_resources_aws(bucket = "z"))), then

 tar_target(data, get_data(), resources = new_resources)

-, but it will still use the prefix "y"
+will use the new bucket "z", but it will still use the prefix "y"

-0.12.1 and below,
+supplied through tar_option_set().
+(In targets 0.12.1 and below,

-do not carry over from tar_option_set()
+options like prefix do not carry over from tar_option_set() if you

-supply non-default resources to tar_target()
+supply non-default resources to tar_target().)

 See also